Hussainajhar8/Hussainajhar8/README.md

 <h5 align="center"> You are visitor number: <img src="https://profile-counter.glitch.me/Hussainajhar8/count.svg" height="20px"> </h5>
 </div>

-I'm a dedicated DevOps Engineer with over a year of experience in Terraform, CI/CD, Docker, Kubernetes, and AWS.
-I am passionate about automating and streamlining processes.
-I graduated from the AWS re/Start Bootcamp, where I gained good technical and soft skills.
-I hold certifications in AWS and Azure, which provide me with a solid foundation in the cloud.
-I am committed to continuous improvement, as demonstrated by my successful completion of The Cloud Resume Challenge, which showcased my expertise in different DevOps technologies.
-I am enthusiastic about taking on new challenges and contributing to impactful projects in the future.
+I'm a dedicated DevOps Engineer skilled in Terraform, Docker, Kubernetes, and AWS.
+My true passion is streamlining processes and tasks through automation, while also excelling in containerising applications.
+As a proud graduate of the AWS re/Start Bootcamp, I've honed many technical and soft skills and have been upskilling ever since.
+I'm eager to take on new challenges and look forward to the journey ahead.

 For a glimpse into my expertise, explore my projects.
 Stay updated on my latest exploits in the world of DevOps by connecting with me on [LinkedIn][linkedin].
 Also, check out my certifications [here](https://www.credly.com/users/ajhar-hussain).